Recreation and Leisure Services

 - Any student found cheating during the course of an examination/test will be addressed according to procedures found in Conestoga Student Guide.

-- Faculty is responsible for advising students as to the material permitted in the testing room.
-Personal items and learning materials will be left in an area identified by the Faculty.
+- Faculty is responsible for advising students of any materials permitted for access during the test period.
+For in person tests/exams, personal items and learning materials will be left in an area identified by the faculty.

 - You are expected to behave as a professional during the writing of tests.
 Please refrain from talking and ensure that you are not late for the test.
 If these behaviours occur, students may be asked to leave the test situation.